 Jobvite does a great job with reports and predicting the future.
 I believe LinkedIn will be much more critical, not only on having a great profile…so much more.

 The Applicant Tracking Systems on the corporate side will also be a bigger challenge for job seekers.
-Networking skills will be a key to success.
+Networking skills will be key to success.

+Join interview series.
 Invest time in learning how to “ride the bike” and all the techniques of the job search steps.
 By mastering them, the steps will stay with them for the rest of their career.